 Dark Chocolate Health Benefits

 As a low carb diet life blogger, one of the main dark chocolate health benefits of interest is that it is low carb!
 And there are companies that make a delicious variety of keto sugar-free chocolate chips, keto sugar free candy, and candy bars.
-And I have tried several of them to know that they are high-quality chocolates with a natural sugar substitute that does not cause gastrointestinal upset.
+And I have tried several of them to know that they are high-quality chocolates with a natural sugar substitutes that do not cause gastrointestinal upset.
 Nevertheless, this post will concentrate on some additional health benefits of eating chocolate.
-Once you add a ton of sugar and dairy milk (also contains sugar), it negates most of the health benefits of chocolate.
+Once you add a ton of sugar and dairy milk (contains a lactose sugar), it negates most of the health benefits of chocolate.
 So, keep in mind that these health benefits are all in reference to sugar-free chocolates.